 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

 Once you finish reading about the best things to do in Paris here, we’d love to help you plan your trip to the City of Light in more detail!

-Here on Our Escape Clause, we have nearly 20 detailed guides on traveling in Paris–and that’s not even counting our guides about the rest of France!
+Here on Our Escape Clause, we have more than 20 detailed guides on traveling in Paris–and that’s not even counting our guides about the rest of France!